briannesbitt/Carbon/docs/guide/date-time-manipulation/addition-and-subtraction.md

 echo $dt->add(CarbonInterval::months(2));
 echo $dt->subtract(new \DateInterval('PT1H'));

+// You can also add or subtract multiple units at once with: echo $dt->plus(days: 2, hours: 12, minutes: 30);
+echo $dt->minus(years: 1, seconds: 120);
+// plus() and minus() can take float numbers for any unit except month and years: echo $dt->plus(days: 0.5);
+// And it can take an overflow mode: echo CarbonImmutable::create(2012, 1, 31)->plus(months: 1, overflow: OverflowMode::NoOverflow);
+// (overflow: false is a shortcut for overflow: OverflowMode::NoOverflow)

+// And it can take an anchorDay: echo CarbonImmutable::create(2012, 2, 28)->plus(months: 1, anchorDay: 30);
+// Meaning that after adding months/years, it will try to set current day to this number
+// if it exists in the current month, else it will go to the last day of the month
 ```

 For fun you can also pass negative values to `addXXX()`, in fact that's how `subXXX()` is implemented.